A one-person AI tooling studio

 Good tools make the user stronger, not more dependent.

 Good tools make the user stronger, not more dependent.
 They explain what they do, and let the person learn and decide.
-They favour security first, privacy second, cost third, usability fourth - not because usability does not matter, but because the order decides whether the tool serves the person or the other way around.
+They favour security first, privacy second, cost third, usability fourth - not because usability does not matter, but because it's the result of the before and the order decides whether the tool serves the person or the other way around.
 They do not promise more than they deliver.
 And they are fun - because getting things to actually work is one of the best feelings there is.

 There is something of a civic duty in this: those of us who can figure these systems out should help others run their own agent setups safely, sovereignly, and affordably - participate in the discourse - and help make that the norm, not the exception.